 - Evaluate patients using CDC’s case definitions and guidance.

 - Immediately report patients with unexplained respiratory illness and who meet CDC’s criteria for “patient under investigation (PUI)” to CDC through the state or local health department.
-A PUI is a person with -

 - Collect specimens for MERS-CoV testing from all PUIs.

 - Contact your state or local health department if you have any questions.

 - See additional recommendations and guidance on CDC’s MERS website.

 - Health departments with questions should contact CDC’s Emergency Operations Center (770-488-7100).

 - Middle East Respiratory Syndrome (MERS) Interim Guidance for Airline Crew: Report Ill Travelers on Flights Arriving to the United States (CDC Quarantine site)